-A thesis is found in various verbal and written forms such as in debates, advertisements, documentaries, speeches, books, and journals.
+A thesis is found in various verbal and written forms, such as in debates, advertisements, documentaries, speeches, books, and journals.
 In the academic world, a thesis is commonly used in an essay.
 Without this, your argumentative paper, thesis dissertation, research paper, and so on would be deemed useless.
-Crucial that it is in the life of a student, you must have full knowledge of how to formulate a good thesis statement.
+Crucial that it is in a student’s life, you must have full knowledge of how to formulate a good thesis statement.

 So, what is a good thesis statement?
 How would you know that you have formulated the perfect one?
 A thesis statement is a single sentence that binds together the focal idea of your argument.
 It is where you will summarize your subject and state your position about it.
 If you want to know more, below are some guidelines of what makes a thesis statement good.

 To know the answer to “what is a good thesis statement,” let us first start with the basic.
 Generally, a good thesis statement only consists of one to two sentences.
 In these sentences, focus on your main ideas.
 Make sure that it contains the subject of your paper and your position/stance about the topic.
 Your readers must be able to grasp the content and direction of your essay just by reading your thesis statement.

 A Specific Thesis Statement

 Do make your thesis statement specific and not too general.
 You see, when your thesis statement is too broad, you will have a hard time making a concise argument and various key points about it.
 Also, the number of your pages will most likely exceed more than what was being specified.